We are so excited to see our young friends in the Summer Park Program again!

 Will participants and teachers have to wear masks?

-Participants will also not be required to wear masks while attending, although it is strongly recommended.
-All staff interacting with patrons must all now wear masks while indoors or while unable to maintain a six-foot difference while outdoors.
+Participants ages five and older must wear a face covering outdoors when unable to maintain six feet of physical distance.
+All staff interacting with patrons must also wear masks while indoors or while unable to maintain a six-foot difference while outdoors.

 What sanitation procedures are you taking?